Aryan-Kanuparti/holiday-food-analysis/README.md

 The final model's performance was assessed using the **R^2 score** of **0.4418**, a measure of how well the model explains the variability of the target variable.
 The model's R^2 score improved by a significant margin compared to the baseline model, indicating that the feature engineering (log scaling and encoding) and hyperparameter tuning led to a better fit for the data.

 ### 6. **Conclusion**
-By introducing **is_holiday_season** as a categorical feature, log-scaling **sugar (PDV)**, **total_fat (PDV)**, and **calories (#)**, and using GridSearchCV to fine-tune the hyperparameters of the RandomForestRegressor, I achieved a more robust model that better predicts recipe ratings.
+By introducing **is_holiday_season** as a categorical feature, log-scaling **sugar (PDV)**, **total_fat (PDV)**, and simply passing through **calories (#)**, and using GridSearchCV to fine-tune the hyperparameters of the RandomForestRegressor, I achieved a more robust model that better predicts recipe ratings.
 These modifications allowed the model to account for important interactions between features and improve its predictive accuracy.
 This is by no means a great model, but a lot of improvement has been made since the baseline model.

 ## Fairness Analysis

+For this fairness analysis, I assessed the performance of my model by examining whether it treats holiday and non-holiday recipes fairly.
+The feature `is_holiday_season` was used to distinguish between these two groups, with 1 representing holiday recipes and 0 representing non-holiday recipes.

+Since `is_holiday_season` is also a feature used in training the model, it is important to be cautiuos when interpreting the results of this analysis, as the model is already aware of this distinction.
+Despite this, I performed the fairness analysis to determine whether the model's performance differs significantly between these two groups, which could indicate bias towards one group over the other.
+Determining and identifying any bias still in the model is crucial for improvement and use in the future

+### Group Definitions
+- **Holiday Recipes**: Recipes labeled with `is_holiday_season == 1`
+- **Non-Holiday Recipes**: Recipes labeled with `is_holiday_season == 0`

+### Fairness Metric
+I chose to evaluate the **Root Mean Squared Error (RMSE)** as the fairness metric.
+RMSE is a common metric used to evaluate the performance of regression models, and in this case, it measures the accuracy of the predicted ratings for each group of recipes.
+The lower the RMSE, the more accurate the model's predictions.

+### Hypotheses
+- **Null Hypothesis (H₀)**: My model is fair.
+The RMSE for holiday recipes and non-holiday recipes are roughly the same, and any differences are due to random chance.
+- **Alternative Hypothesis (H₁)**: My model is unfair.
+The RMSE for holiday recipes differs significantly from that of non-holiday recipes.

+### Significance Level
+I used a significance level of 0.05, meaning that if the p-value from our permutation test is below 0.05, I will reject the null hypothesis and conclude that the model's performance is significantly different between the two groups.

+### Methodology
+1. **Split the Data**: I split the test data into two groups based on the `is_holiday_season` column: holiday and non-holiday recipes.
+2. **Compute RMSE**: I calculated the RMSE for each group to evaluate how well the model performs for each group.
+3. **Permutation Test**: To assess whether the observed difference in RMSE is statistically significant, I shuffled the groups 1000 times and calculated the RMSE difference for each shuffle.
+4. **Calculate p-value**: The p-value was calculated as the proportion of permuted differences greater than or equal to the observed difference in RMSE.

+### Results
+- **Observed RMSE Difference**: 0.0262
+- **p-value from Permutation Test**: 1.0

+### Interpretation
+The observed difference in RMSE between holiday and non-holiday recipes is 0.0262.
+After running the permutation test, we obtained a p-value of 1.0.
+This p-value is much greater than the significance level of 0.05, which means we **fail to reject** the null hypothesis.

+### Conclusion
+Based on the permutation test, I found that the model’s performance is not significantly different between holiday and non-holiday recipes.
+Thus, I can conclude that there is no evidence of unfairness in the model's performance between these two groups, despite the fact that `is_holiday_season` is used as a feature in training the model.

+However, it’s important to note that since `is_holiday_season` is part of the model's features, the analysis is inherently limited in its ability to assess true fairness.
+The model might already be biased by this feature, and further investigation would be required to explore other fairness metrics or features to ensure a comprehensive analysis.